shahud1/thaiwseg/README.md

 Flask

-# Install instructions
+# Detailed Install instructions

-You could either (1) Create a virtual machine using virtualenv ( pip install virtualenv ) and run the whole project in a virtual environment or (2) install Anaconda python and run it.
+Create a virtual machine using virtualenv ( pip install virtualenv ) and run the whole project in a virtual environment

 Also, install these repositories:

-pip install cutkum
+1 pip install cutkum
-pip install deepcut  (requires Keras) pip install mtranslate   (already inside the project folder)
+2 pip install deepcut  and pip install docker
+3 pip install mtranslate
+4 pip install fuzzywuzzy

+- Easiest way to install is by creating a virtual environment.
+Install all the repositories above only when the virtualenv have been activated.
+- If Cutkum cannot find 'lstm.l6.d2.pb' , download and copy it to 'virtualenv/model/' directory.
+- Copy the Main.py and thaidict.txt to the 'virtualenv/' directory.
+- To run the file, open Terminal and move to the 'virtualenv/' directory.
+Then activate using 'source bin/activate' command.
+After that run Python3 and type the necessary command.

 # Coding Section